dorogoy/zipline-mcp/README.md

 ### update_user_file

-A new tool has been added: `update_user_file`.
+Information about the tool: `update_user_file`.
 It allows you to update properties of a specific file stored on the Zipline server.
+Use `list_user_files` or the file name to find the file ID you need for this tool.

 - Tool name: `update_user_file`
 - Purpose: Update properties of a specific file stored on the Zipline server
 - Input schema:
-  - `id` (string) — required — File ID or filename to update
+  - `id` (string) — required — File ID to update.
+Obtain this from the `list_user_files` tool.
   - `favorite` (boolean) — optional — Set/unset as favorite
   - `maxViews` (number) — optional — Maximum allowed views (>= 0)
   - `password` (string | null) — optional — Set password (string), remove password (null)